Phase Singularities in Complex Arithmetic Random Waves: Introduction

 \subsection{Acknowledgments}

-This research was supported {by the grant F1R-MTH-PUL-15CONF (CONFLUENT) at the University of Luxembourg (Federico Dalmao and Ivan Nourdin)} and by the grant F1R-MTH-PUL-15STAR (STARS) at the University of Luxembourg (Giovanni Peccati and Maurizia Rossi).
+This research was supported by the grant F1R-MTH-PUL-15CONF (CONFLUENT) at the University of Luxembourg (Federico Dalmao and Ivan Nourdin), by the grant F1RMTH-PUL-15STAR (STARS) at the University of Luxembourg (Giovanni Peccati and Maurizia Rossi) and by the FNR grant O17/11756789/FoRGES (Giovanni Peccati).

 The authors heartily thank Domenico Marinucci for suggesting the problem studied in this paper, and for several inspiring discussions.